D.C.’s Hotel Industry Right Now

 citizenM has also been actively searching the market for a third hotel, with its ultimate goal of owning between three and five hotels in the D.C. area.

-OTO Development, part of The Johnson Group, just opened its newest hotel, Hyatt Place National Harbor, this week at 123 Waterfront Street.
+In conjunction with The Johnson Group, OTO Development just opened its newest hotel, Hyatt Place National Harbor, this week at 123 Waterfront Street.

 “Opening a hotel during a worldwide health pandemic certainly creates new challenges,” Corry Oakes, OTO Development’s CEO, told CO.
 “We have different uniform standards to include PPE for our team members and have even stricter protocols for cleaning and sanitation.
 However, we firmly believe people travel to experience new places, foods and cultures.
 We are ready to welcome travelers to the vibrant National Harbor community.”

-Located within the 350-acre shopping, dining and entertainment destination of National Harbor, Md., the seven-story, 156-room, all-suite hotel offers waterfront views, on-site dining, a fitness center and 1,900 square feet of flexible meeting and event space.
+Situated within the 350-acre mixed-use destination of National Harbor, Md., the seven-story, 156-room hotel offers waterfront views, on-site dining, a fitness center and 1,900 square feet of flexible meeting and event space, according to a prepared statement.

 Kannan Sankaran, senior director at CBRE (CBRE) Hotels, noted that a good number of D.C. hotel projects have started in the past several months, with most active projects pushing their timing out three to 12 months.